 - Flip over the chicken so that the breasts are facing up.
 Use the palm of your hand to firmly push the middle of the chicken until it’s flattened completely.

 To make your five spice chicken as tasty as it can be, it’s essential to season it ahead of cooking.
-This allows the flavour to penetrate the flesh instead of having it just on the surface.
+This allows the flavour to penetrate the flesh instead of having it just on the surface, like how you’d marinate Peking Duck or Aromatic Crispy Duck for the optimal taste.
 Here are the ingredients and how to apply them.

 - 2 teaspoons salt.
 Fine grain salt is preferable as it spreads more evenly.